KvanSteijn/unifi-usg-kpn/README.md

 * When connected to **USG**, you're connected to EdgeOS.
 Double pressing *tab* will give you an overview of commands.

 ## Prerequisites
-1. To support routed IPTV make sure you're using a (managed) switch supporting IGMP snooping
+1. To support routed IPTV make sure you're using a (managed) switch supporting IGMP snooping and please enabled this option in the controller.
 2. Have a Ubiquity Unifi Controller running **internaly** (Controller in the "cloud" can break USG‑PRO‑4 configuration).
 4. Configure you're internal LAN setup (IP range(s) / DHCP / AP's / etc.).
 5. Connect the USG WAN port (eth0) to the FTTP NTU of KPN.